 Parents often worry about how to prepare children for an MRI.
-However, several things can be done to make the experience as easy as possible for everyone involved.
+However, several things can be done to make the experience easy for everyone involved.

 The most important part of preparing your child for a medical scan is letting them know what will happen.
-It’s important to be specific and clear about what they will have to do and why it will happen.
-A detailed explanation is even better if you can include an illustration or some physical item that will show your child what they’ll see during the procedure.
+It’s important to be specific and clear about what they must do and why it will happen.
+A detailed explanation is even better if you include an illustration or some physical item that will show your child what they’ll see during the procedure.

 After telling your child what will happen, it’s also helpful to brainstorm some ideas for how they can keep busy while waiting in the scanning room or other waiting areas such as the lobby, car, or family room at your doctor’s office.